segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

   name: "Settings",
 })

-// Note: `screen` calls are not possible from the A.js client-side. analytics.screen({
+// Note: screen calls are only for mobile. you can't make them from A.js client-side. analytics.screen({
   userId: "some_user_id",
   category: "Merchant",